 Having back pain can prevent you from getting good shut-eye, especially if that pain is associated with sciatica.

-Sciatica is the inflammation of the sciatic nerve, which branches out to the back through the hips, buttocks and legs, according to Deepti Agarwal, MD, director of interventional and integrative pain management at Case Integrative Health.
+Sciatica is the inflammation of the sciatic nerve, which branches out to the back through the hips, buttocks and legs, according to Deepti Agarwal, MD, a board-certified pain medicine doctor and director of interventional and integrative pain management at Case Integrative Health.

 Video of the Day